 I hope you or your clients were not among those that suffered from slugs this spring, but if you were I thought I would take the opportunity while slugs are fresh in our minds to discuss some longer-term slug-management options that might help decrease future slug challenges.

-Check out our factsheet that addresses slugs in no-till production provides some good context for this discussion and details on biology and management options.
+The Slugs as Pests of Field Crops article addresses slugs in no-till production provides some good context for this discussion and details on biology and management options.
 And prior to getting into the main discussion, it is wise to acknowledge that most climate forecasts appear to be predicting that Pennsylvania will be getting wetter, not drier, over the coming decades.
 This means to me that springs like 2017 may become more common, making crop establishment and troubles from slugs even more likely and challenging.

 One reliable approach to decreasing pest populations in the future is to diversify rotations as much as possible.
 This point has been reinforced for slug control by our work in Penn State's Sustainable Dairy Cropping Systems project, which is lead by Heather Karsten in the Department of Plant Science.
 In this project, a large group of scientists is studying two diverse, six-year rotations that include cover crops and perennially hay (alfalfa or alfalfa/grass mix) and we are comparing these rotations to a two-year, corn-soybean rotation without cover crops.
 We have found that slug populations are significantly lower in the more diverse rotations than the two-year rotation.
 There are likely multiple causes for the larger populations in the two-year rotation and I will address two.